There is no greater friendship than spiritual friendship.

 6015 Vine Street, Cincinnati, OH 45216

-COVID vaccination is required for in-person participation.
-For additional safety, we observe social distancing with placement of meditation cushions and chairs in the Dharma Hall.
-Masks are optional.
+We observe social distancing with placement of meditation cushions and chairs in the Dharma Hall.
+Masks are optional for those seeking greater safety.

 Wednesdays at 6:30 pm EST